vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.html.md

 When ADT is installed you will notice that the installation is self contained.
 This means you just need to have the ADT folder to run the development environment.

+###Genymotion

+Depending on your computer, the emulator images of the Android platforms provided by Google can be quite slow.
+If you're interested in using a faster (albeit more experimental) emulator, check out Genymotion.

+* Head over to [genymotion.com](http://genymotion.com/), sign up for a free account and download and install Genymotion (You may need to install VirtualBox if you're not using Windows - Refer the [Genymotion user guide](https://cloud.genymotion.com/page/doc/)).
+* Launch Genymotion and download a virtual device.
+We recommend **Motorola Moto X - 4.4.2 API 19**
+* Install the Genymotion Eclipse plugin in Eclipse by opening Help → Install new software → Add and enter <pre>http://plugins.genymotion.com/eclipse</pre> and follow the next steps

+After a restart, Eclipse should now show a new icon of Genymotion.
+You can launch a Genymotion emulator by clicking on it and choosing the virtual device you previously installed.

+You can run an Android application project on the Genymotion virtual device by clicking the "Run" icon or right-clicking the project → "Run as" → Android App Codelearn

+For more information, check out the [Genymotion user guide](https://cloud.genymotion.com/page/doc/)

 ###USB Debugging

 >If you are planning to deploy the Android app to your phone, it is essential to turn on USB Debugging in your Android phone.
 But if you are working on AVD, you can ignore this section.